andresgalante/andresgalante.github.io/_posts/2016-10-22-patternfly-spaces.markdown

 > The time signature in sheet music visually depicts a song’s rhythm, while for us, the lines of the baseline grid depict the rhythm of our content and give us guidelines to align text and objects to.

-The typographic change we are introducing to PatternFly 4 would be incomplete without an overall adjustment of spaces.
+Therefore the typographic change we are introducing to PatternFly 4 would be incomplete without an overall adjustment of spaces.

 ## Relative spaces